The Fauves (band): History

 By the end of 1999, however the band was dropped from Polydor after the label's merger with Universal.
 Following their departure from the major label, the band wrote two songs, "Bigger Than Tina" and "Bigger Than Tina II", for the Australian movie Bigger Than Tina which were released as a single on Festival.
 Since then the group has released seven albums independently.
 They had further success on the Triple J Hottest 100 with "Bigger Than Tina" at No. 50 in 1999, and "Give Up Your Day Job" at No. 58 in 2000.

+Original bassist Andrew "Jack" Dyer was fired from the band in late 1999, playing his final show with the band on New Year's Eve at the Falls Festival.
+On 1st January 2000 the band's long-time soundman Timothy "Ted" Cleaver officially joined the band on bass and keyboards.
+This new lineup released a further four albums through Shock Records: Thousand Yard Stare (2000), Footage Missing (2002), The Fauves (2004) and Nervous Flashlights (2006).

 The Fauves released their ninth studio album, When Good Times Go Good, on 6 September 2008.
 It was recorded with longtime collaborator Wayne Connolly, who has worked on five of the band's nine albums, and co-produced by Jim Moginie from Midnight Oil.
 A video-clip was made of the "Underwhelmed".

 After a three-year break the band debuted tracks from their tenth album Japanese Engines on 10 November 2011 in Geelong.
 The album was followed only five months later by an eight-track EP German Engines launched at The Toff in Town.
 Andrew Cox announced on stage: "Japanese Engines was kind of the poppier record.
 German Engines has a much darker soul, it's a bit heavier, it's a bit rougher."

 A double album, titled Driveway Heart Attack, was released in 2019, their 12th studio album.

 In July 2022, the band headlined a Melbourne show.
 The press releases labeled it "last show till the next one", the "first show since the last one."

 On 1 September 2023, the Fauves reissued their first two EPs as they were originally intended to be, a full-length album titled Faematronic.

 The band released their 13th album, Tropical Strength, on 1 November 2024.
 They recorded the album in Indonesia and in the accompanying press, they explained: "Very few Australians have ever been to Bali so we relished the sense of outpost exoticism and a culture completely untouched by Western influence.
 Here we could work in relative anonymity, far from the complete anonymity that tracks our every move at home."